danfuzz/useful-bits/README.md

 * host &mdash; The `host` executable

 * blort &mdash; Library example.
-It is a proper library, importing `hook`, exporting `run`, and defining a library initialization function (called a "constructor").
+It is a proper library, importing `hook`, exporting `run`, and defining library constructor and destructor functions.

 * frotz &mdash; Library example.
 It is a proper library despite the fact that it attempts to export the symbol `notFound`, which is not exported